apache/servicecomb-docs/java-chassis-reference/en_US/general-development/file-download.md

 note:

 * When the ReadStreamPart instance is obtained, the file content is not downloaded.
-The save series method is called to start reading the file data from the network.
+The save or other methods is called to start reading the file data from the network.

 * If you use saveAsBytes, saveAsString, the data is directly stored in the memory; if the downloaded file is large, there will be a risk of memory explosion.